lowfill/monedaTEJA/README.txt

 '''

-PunkMoney 0.25
+monedaTEJA 0.1 based on monedateja 0.25
-by Eli Gothill (@webisteme)
+by Diego Andrés Ramírez Aragón (@lowfill) by Eli Gothill (@webisteme)

-www.punkmoney.org
-www.webisteme.com/blog
+www.monedateja.net

 '''

 ABOUT

-#PunkMoney is a set of natual language protocols which enable a gift economy on Twitter.
-PunkMoney 0.25 is the second iteration of the #PunkMoney tracker for finding, interpreting and recording #PunkMoney statements.
+@monedaTEJA is a set of natural language protocols which enable a gift economy on Twitter. monedateja 0.1 is the second iteration of the @monedaTEJA tracker for finding, interpreting and recording @monedaTEJA statements.

-To find out more about #PunkMoney, visit http://www.punkmoney.org
+To find out more about @monedaTEJA, visit http://www.monedateja.net

 LICENSE